venkatscodespace/hobbyREPO/README.md

 ## Technologies Explored

-- List of technologies and programming languages I am currently exploring or plan to explore.
+List of technologies and programming languages I am currently exploring or plan to explore:
+- **C**: In Progress
+- **Python**: In Progress

 ## Goals